-Deeper down the rabbit hole, you might find me working at becoming more proficient with blacksmithing or woodworking, fixing a car, building/fixing something around the house, skiing, photographing something, playing golf, reading, or just out for a walk.
+Deeper down the rabbit hole, you might find me working at becoming more proficient with woodworking, fixing a car, building/fixing something around the house, skiing, photographing something, playing golf, reading, or just out for a walk.

 As far as credentials go, I hold an associate degree in automotive technology from Mount Wachusett Community College, a bachelor degree in business (marketing/finance) from UMASS, a plethora of specialty education credits within the real estate and home inspection industry, I’m a Certified Professional Inspector through the International Association of Certified Home Inspectors (the largest (and in my humble opinion the best) organization of its kind), and of course, licensed through the state of Massachusetts (license #821).